getcarina/getcarina.com/_getting-started/2016-10-31-create-swarm-cluster.md

 ### Download the cluster credentials

+The cluster credentials and configuration are a set of files that allow you to securely access your cluster.

 1. On the Carina Control Panel, click the cluster name.

 1. On the Cluster Details page, click the **Actions** button, and then click **Download Credentials**.